Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 • A Spanish latte with two espresso shots: 126mg of caffeine.

-What is the difference between an iced latte and a Spanish latte?
+What is the difference between a latte and a Spanish latte?

-The main difference between an iced latte and a Spanish latte is that Spanish lattes are made with espresso, scalded milk, and condensed milk, while iced lattes are made with espresso, cold milk, and ice cubes.
+The main difference between a latte and a Spanish latte is that Spanish lattes are made with espresso, scalded milk, and condensed milk, while lattes are made with espresso and steamed milk.

 Does Starbucks have a Spanish latte?